Virtual International Exchanges

 A virtual international program connects GVSU students & faculty with counterparts abroad to work on a specific project or a full academic course.

-- Students in a communications class work with an NGO abroad to develop material for the organization
+- Students in a communications class work with an international NGO abroad to develop material for the organization

 Netherlands Education Exchange